RLocator: Reinforcement Learning for Bug Localization: RLocator: Reinforcement Learning for Bug Localization

-To identify the relevant files, we use ElasticSearch (ES).
+\textbf{Shortlisting source code files:} The number of source code files in different versions of the repository can be different.
+All of the source code files can be potentially responsible for a bug.
+In this step, we identify $K$ source code files as candidates for each bug.
+We limited the candidates to $K$ as we cannot pass a variable number of source code files to the RL model.
+Moreover, given that RLocator primarily learns from developers' feedback, its usage can prove challenging for a developer with many candidate source code files.
+To illustrate the issue, consider a repository with 700 files.
+RLocator presents files to the developer one by one for relevance verification.
+This sequential approach significantly prolongs the time taken to find a relevant file, resulting in a waste of developers' time.
+Consequently, it is crucial to limit the number of files shown to developers by providing a shortlisted set for assessment.\\ To identify the $K$ most relevant files, we use ElasticSearch (ES).
 ES is a search engine based on the Lucene search engine project.
 It is a distributed, open-source search and analytic engine for all data types, including text.
 It analyzes and indexes words/tokens for the textual match and uses BM25 to rank the files matching the query.
 We use the ES index for identifying the topmost k source code files related to a bug report.
 Following the study by Liu et el.~\cite{Liu2022}~(who used ES in the context of code search), we build an ES index using the source code files and then queried the index using the bug report as the query.
-Then, we picked the first $k$ files, which have the most textual similarities with the bug report.
+Then, we picked the first $k$ files with the highest textual similarities with the bug report.
 We want to note that the goal of bug localization is to get the relevant files to be ranked as close to the $1^{st}$ rank as possible.
 Hence, metrics like MAP and MRR can measure the performance of bug localization techniques.
 While one can argue why we not only rely on ES to rank the relevant files, we find that the MAP and MRR of using ES are poor.
-Our RL-based technique aims to rerank the output from ES to get higher MAP and MRR scores.
+Our RL-based technique learns from feedback and aims to rerank the output from ES to get higher MAP and MRR scores.
+In Figure~\ref{fig:bl_as_mdp}, we illustrated the candidate refinement step where we query ElasticSearch using the bug report and use outputs to refine the candidate source code files.

-One limitation of ES is that, in some cases, it returns irrelevant files in the $k$ most relevant source code files.
-As there are no relevant files in the first $k$ files, we cannot use those files for training/testing RLocator.
-Also, including such data in the model can mislead developers, as the ranking produced by the model will not be meaningful.
-This is because we will just be reranking $k$ irrelevant files.
-Therefore, we first identify the cases where ES returns no relevant files in the top $k$ files.
-To do so, we build an XGBoost-based binary classifier model~\cite{Chen2016}.
-We pass the bug report and the top $k$ relevant files returned by the ES to the model.
-The model aims to predict whether a textual similarity-based ranking system (like ES) can rank the relevant source code files in the top $k$ files or not.